Ironhead Transmission

 The two slider gears need to be spaced apart as equally as possible.
 The most common way to adjust gear spacing is to replace the shift forks with different sizes until proper clearances are obtained.

-Although only two are needed, a meticulous builder may remove and install half a dozen shifter forks before the correct gear clearance is obtained.
+Although only two are needed, a meticulous builder may spend an hour 'mixing and matching' various shifter forks before the correct gear clearance is obtained.

-Mainshaft and countershaft end play need to be established and adjusted before final assembly.
+Lastly, before transmission installation, both mainshaft and countershaft end play need to be established and adjusted.

 Related Articles: